maxduke/jd-shopper/README.en.md

 (4) Modify the number of snapped purchases
 > The default number of snaps in the code is 2
-> The specific modification is: in the config.ini file
+> The specific modification is: in the config.yaml file

 (5) **Special reminder! ** *More than one person is stuck on this issue, spend at least 2 hours debug if not careful*
 > If you have Jing Coupon available in your account (note that it is not an East Coupon) or used Jingdou in your last purchase order,
 > Then JD.com may automatically select JD.com payment or automatically check JD.com payment when placing an order.
 > At this time, placing an order will require you to enter a six-digit payment password.
-Please configure your payment password in config.ini, such as 123456.
+Please configure your payment password in config.yaml, such as 123456.
 >
 > The notable feature is that adding to the shopping cart can be successful, but an error is reported as soon as the order settlement page is reached, which is basically the reason!